chaminda/GoogleAppCBUrlUpdate/README.md

 We can use this project as a solution to automate updating 'Authorized redirect URI' on existing google client web app.

 #### Steps
--Make sure you are using latest versions of browers, java, maven in your system.
+- Make sure you are using latest versions of brower, java, maven in your system.
--Download compatible browser's driver(ex:geckodriver for firefox, chromedriver for googleChrome) and set a system variable for it.
+- Download compatible browser's driver(ex:geckodriver for firefox, chromedriver for googleChrome) and set a system variable for it.
-Refer: http://www.seleniumhq.org/download >> Third Party Browser Drivers -If you are not using latest dependencies of testng, selenium or browser driver please use compatiple versions of dependency combination accordingly
+  Refer: http://www.seleniumhq.org/download >> Third Party Browser Drivers
+- If you are not using latest dependencies of testng, selenium or browser driver please use compatible versions of dependency combination accordingly
+- Change the properties in src/test/resources/testng.xml accordingly.

 Thank You.
 chaminda@wso2.com